Sasha-create/ci-todo-project/README.md

  ## Bugs

+ The issues specifically with CSS, HTML, and notifications during login/logout.

  ## Deployment

 - Gunicorn: A Python WSGI HTTP Server for UNIX.
 It’s used to serve your Django application.